 The Waikiki Beach Boy crew, John and even Tony Moniz really helped me out.
 John put the front of the rental board I was riding on his board so I could balance and gave me some pointers.
 Even though I was a total kook, everyone was pretty supportive…at least between the laughing.

 When I finally got on a ‘real’ stand up paddle board things really started to click.
 I tried the SOS Big Red, then the Surftech Laird, then Jimmy Lewis 11′, C4 10′6″ and C4 10′.
 What a difference a board change can make.
 I got addicted.
-Since then I’ve tried dozens of different boards and now I’m really into downwind runs.
+Since then I’ve tried over 100 different boards and now I’m really into downwind runs.

 I started spending hours online every day to see what was new in stand up paddling.
 I got tired of that and had my web team build StandUpPaddleSurf.net for me, so I could come to one place to get all the new info on stand up paddle surfing.
 The site kept growing and it’s been a lot of fun meeting all the cool people that SUP.